investmentblockchain/IBP-Core/doc/guide-startmany.md

 Create the `masternode.conf` file in the same directory as your `wallet.dat`.

-Copy the masternode private key and correspondig collateral output transaction that holds the 1000 ICPRO.
+Copy the masternode private key and correspondig collateral output transaction that holds the 1000 IBP.

 The masternode private key may be an existing key from [Option 1](#option1), or a newly generated key from [Option 2](#option2).

 *Note: The masternode priviate key is **not** the same as a wallet private key. **Never** put your wallet private key in the masternode.conf file.
-That is almost equivalent to putting your 1000 ICPRO on the remote server and defeats the purpose of a hot/cold setup.*
+That is almost equivalent to putting your 1000 IBP on the remote server and defeats the purpose of a hot/cold setup.*

 ### Get the collateral output